Haaffiiizzz/DealWatch/README.md

-This is an API that can extract data about an item or a wishlist of items (Amazon only) from Amazon and BestBuy.
-This data is stored in a postgres database.
-FOr now, I have come to the completion of this, and have been able to improve my WEb SCraping, API development and Database skills.
-With more knowlegde of frontend in the future, I might come back to this and build a fullstack project that!
+Skills/Technologies Utilized:
+FastAPI
+Requests
+Selenium
+Postgres
+SQL Alchemy
+RestFul API
+WebScraping
+POstMan

+I have created an web scraping API to scrape Bestbuy and Amazon given a link to an item or a wishlist (Amazon only).
+I set up a connection to a postgres database to store this data.
+I also set up user authentication.
+However, I took off the database connection for now.

+I am currenlty done with this for now and this is a standalone project that has enhanced my webscraping and API development skills.
+Once I learn enougbh to be able to create a website, I will use this API and add more features for  a compolet Shoping Site Scraper.